Broad-Spectrum CBD Softgels

 In this article, we provide all the essential information you need to know about CBD isolate including how it's made, how it's used, and the limitations of this substance compared to other types of hemp extracts.

 The appearance may make you think that CBD isolate is produced synthetically in a lab, but it is not.
-Like any other CBD-rich extract, an isolate begins its life in plant form.
+Like any other CBD-rich extract, isolate begins its life in plant form.
 Isolate can be sourced from either marijuana or hemp, though products publicly available for sale are exclusively derived from hemp.
 This is because hemp is bred to contain high levels of CBD and trace amounts of THC (the opposite chemical profile of most marijuana) to stay within the federal legal limit of 0.3% THC by dry weight.

 The process to make isolate begins with hemp plant material which undergoes extraction resulting in a thick oily substance.
 This extract is known as full-spectrum because it contains a whole-plant chemical profile that mirrors that of the original plant source.
-The compounds found in this in this oil include cannabinoids, terpenes, flavonoids, chlorophyll, fatty acids and more.
+The compounds found in this oil include cannabinoids, terpenes, flavonoids, chlorophyll, fatty acids, and more.

 To isolate the cannabidiol, further processing of this whole-plant extract is performed.
-Filtering removes the excess plant compounds, while heating transforms the naturally occurring, raw CBDA into the activated CBD.
+Filtering removes the excess plant compounds before the CBD is separated from the other cannabinoids and terpenes through distillation.
 The result is a crystalline substance containing up to 99% pure CBD.

 After the isolate is created, it should be screened at a lab, testing for potency and purity.
 High-quality companies will provide these lab reports to the end consumer to verify the purity and concentration of the final product.
-For more information on how to identify isolate-based products by lab reports, see our guide.
+For more information on how to identify isolate-based products by their lab reports, see our guide.